saidulIslam1602/K-Chief-Marine-Automation-Platform/docs/DATABASE.md

 ## Overview

-The K-Chief Marine Automation Platform uses Entity Framework Core with SQLite for data persistence.
+The HMI Marine Automation Platform uses Entity Framework Core with SQLite for data persistence.
 The implementation follows the Repository and Unit of Work patterns to provide a clean separation between the data access layer and business logic.

 ## Architecture